Do you know what Slack, Groove, and Skype have in common?

 - We have team-buildings, corporate lunches, and free-time activities that keep our interpersonal relationships on a friendly level.

-- The company management encourages the personal and professional growth of each employee by conducting retrospectives, stimulating learning activity, giving challenging tasks and assigning mentors to new developers.
+- The company management encourages the personal and professional growth of each employee by conducting retrospectives, stimulating learning activities, giving challenging tasks and assigning mentors to new developers.

 All these practices make no sense by themselves.
 They must be integrated like a system of systems.
 We have created an SoS that we can boast of.
-We inject new solutions to automate processes, to enhance effectiveness, to increase competence or to improve the staff cohesion.
+We inject new solutions to automate processes, to enhance effectiveness, to increase competence, or to improve staff cohesion.